elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 ## The application callback

+TODO: what do you think of reducing amount of words, distill content, only repeat when expanding the concepts.

-Since we spent all this time talking about how applications are started and stopped, there must be a way to do something useful when the application starts.
-And indeed, there is!
+We spent all this time talking about how applications are started and stopped, but we are yet to show how to take control of what should happen at crucial moments of an application lifecycle.

 We can specify an application callback function.
 This is a function that will be invoked when the application starts.
 The function must return a result of `{:ok, pid}`, where `pid` is the process identifier of a supervisor process.

 We can configure the application callback in two steps.
 First, open up the `mix.exs` file and change `def application` to the following: